JuCarv-bit/deep_learning_curriculum/README.md

 Some textbook suggestions:

 - [Goodfellow et al](https://www.deeplearningbook.org/) - Probably still the best deep learning-specific textbook, although it can be unclear in places.
 Has no exercises.
-- [Jared Kaplan's notes for physicists](https://sites.krieger.jhu.edu/jared-kaplan/files/2019/04/ContemporaryMLforPhysicists.pdf) - An extended introduction to deep learning from a fairly theoretical perspective.
+- [Jared Kaplan&#39;s notes for physicists](https://sites.krieger.jhu.edu/jared-kaplan/files/2019/04/ContemporaryMLforPhysicists.pdf) - An extended introduction to deep learning from a fairly theoretical perspective.
 Also has no exercises.
-- [Sutton & Barto](http://www.incompleteideas.net/book/the-book.html) - A good introduction to reinforcement learning from first principles.
+- [Sutton &amp; Barto](http://www.incompleteideas.net/book/the-book.html) - A good introduction to reinforcement learning from first principles.
 Has exercises.
 - [Murphy](https://www.google.com/search?q=machine+learning+a+probabilistic+perspective), [Bishop](https://www.google.com/search?q=pattern+recognition+and+machine+learning) and [ESL](https://www.google.com/search?q=elements+of+statistical+learning) - Classic machine learning textbooks.
 These cover a lot of material that isn't that relevant to deep learning, but it can be nice to have a broader perspective, and they have plenty of exercises.
 Overall they wouldn't be my first choice but they can be useful.

 Some suggestions for more advanced online courses: